IN10/multilanguage/readme.md

 ```php
 function translatedRoute(string $route, array $parameters = [], bool $absolute = true, ?string $language = null) : string
 ```
 This helpers takes the same parameters as the Laravel `route()` helper, with an optional language as a last parameter.
 If you omit the language, the helper uses the current language for the request.
-This is usually what you want, so in general you can use the translatedRoute helper as if it where the regular helper:
+This is usually what you want, so in general you can use the translatedRoute helper as if it were the regular helper:
 ```php
 translatedRoute('news.show', ['slug' => 'five-ways-to-translate-content');
 ```